tragle/ragle.io/articles/1-my-first-computer.md

 After running the program, the computer sang a wonderfully atonal, 8-bit melody.
 I showed my creation off, then refined the program further using other features of `CALL SOUND`, like white noise generation and chords.

-Eventually I wanted to create non-random music, and in the appendix of _Beginner’s BASIC_ found a chart listing the frequencies of the notes on a piano.
+Eventually I wanted to create non-random music, and in the appendix of _Beginner’s <nobr>BASIC</nobr>_ found a chart listing the frequencies of the notes on a piano.
 I did not have a piano, but the TI-99/4A has a keyboard, so I wrote a program that maps the letters on the computer keyboard to the notes on a piano, complete with sharps and flats (on the upper row of letters).
 This program had a lot more than 3 lines, so I needed a way to store it if I wanted to re-run it without typing in all the commands each time.

 You could buy really nice peripherals for the TI-99/4A, but they cost a lot of money.
 Magazine ads showed fully decked-out systems with hard drives, speech synthesizers, and modems.
 These setups cost thousands of dollars.
 I didn’t have that kind of money, but I did have a tape recorder and an inexpensive “cassette interface cable.”